vannguyengd/gooddata-ui/docs/migration_guide_8.md

     You can either manually rename all instances of the `projectId` prop to `workspace` or wrap your component tree using WorkspaceProvider:

     ```jsx
+   import {  WorkspaceProvider } from "@gooddata/sdk-ui";

     <WorkspaceProvider workspace={“yourWorkspace”}>
         <YourApplication />
     </WorkspaceProvider>
     ```

 -   The drilling API has changed.
-The onFiredDrillEvent has been renamed to "onDrill", and the payload of the drill events has changed in a breaking way.
+The onFiredDrillEvent has been renamed to `onDrill`, and the payload of the drill events has changed in a breaking way.
 The intersections now contain more detailed information, and the execution context has been replaced with `dataView`.